Redundancy Advice for Employers

 Further information on Redundancy

-In addition to a statutory redundancy payment, an employee may also be entitled to an enhanced redundancy payment.
-This may be expressly provided for in the employee’s contract or implied by custom and practice if the company has a practice of providing enhanced redundancy terms to its’ employees.
+In addition to a statutory redundancy payment, your employee may also be entitled to an enhanced redundancy payment.
+This may be expressly provided for in your employee’s contract, in a redundancy policy or implied by custom and practice if your company has a practice of providing enhanced redundancy terms.

 Alternatives: pay cuts, lay-off and short-time working